 ► Golf-sized EV with promising tech and long range

 ► Deliveries start in late 2020 after delays

 The future is now.
-The ID.3, VW's Golf-size battery-electric hatch, goes on sale this time next year as an affordable mainstream car designed to be more desirable, more functional, capable of going further and be more normal than the Nissan Leaf, Renault Zoe and BMW i3.
+The ID.3, Volkswagen's Golf-sized battery-electric family hatchback, goes on sale at the end of 2020 in the UK as an affordable mainstream car designed to be more desirable, more functional, capable of going further and be more normal than the Nissan Leaf, Renault Zoe and BMW i3.
 It replaces the likeable old e-Golf, and promises to shake up the attainable EV market in the way the Tesla Model 3 has done in the junior executive market.

 Expected to cost from just over £30,000, it's a five-door five-seater with up to 201bhp and a potential range of almost 350 miles.
 And we're driving it right now, in unfinished pre-production form, one of the first ID.3s to roll off the Dresden assembly line.